Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform: Abstract

 \section{Abstract}

-We report electrical spin state readout and coherent control of a small ensemble (<450) of silicon vacancies ($V_{\mathrm{Si}}^{-}$) in a silicon carbide-on-insulator (SiCOI) platform, with excitation wavelengths from 780 to 990 nm.
-Demonstrating for the first time spin state readout well beyond the zero phonon line of the V2 $V_{\mathrm{Si}}^{-}$.
-By implementing photoelectrical detection of magnetic resonance (PDMR) in thin-film SiCOI, we merge a scalable and optics-free spin readout technique together with a promising platform for scalable and CMOS-compatible integrated photonics.
-Furthermore, we provide a comparison of optical and electrical readout between bulk SiC and thin-film SiCOI, revealing that our thin-film processing has no significant effect on the bulk $T_2$ time of $\approx$ 7 µs.
-These results establish SiCOI as a versatile platform for not only integrated photonics but also electronic and spin-based devices for scalable quantum technologies over a wide range of excitation wavelengths.\\
+We report electrical spin state readout and coherent control of an ensemble ($\sim$540) of silicon vacancies ($\mathrm{V}_{\mathrm{Si}}^{-}$) in a silicon carbide-on-insulator (SiCOI) platform, with excitation wavelengths from 780 to 990 nm, demonstrating for the first time spin state readout well beyond the zero phonon line of the V2 $\mathrm{V}_{\mathrm{Si}}^{-}$.
+By implementing photoelectrical detection of magnetic resonance in thin-film SiCOI, we merge a scalable spin readout technique requiring no collection optics, together with a promising platform for future scalable and CMOS-compatible integrated photonics.
+Furthermore, we provide a comparison of optical and electrical readout between bulk silicon carbide (SiC) and thin-film SiCOI, revealing that our thin-film processing has a measured $T_2$ coherence time of $\approx$ 7 µs, similar to that in the bulk SiC.
+These results extend the capabilities of SiCOI toward electronic and spin-based devices for scalable quantum technologies over a wide range of excitation wavelengths.\\